 it's worth having a recent bill to hand.

 You'll also be asked whether you want a dual fuel tariff or separate gas and electricity providers (

-dual fuel is usually the best option if you use both gas and electricity in your home); how you'd like to pay ( monthly direct debit will be the cheapest); and what type of energy deals you'd like to compare (online, fixed and green).
+it's worth checking the cost of adual fuel tariff against separate tariffs to see which is cheaper); how you'd like to pay ( monthly direct debit will be the cheapest); and what type of energy deals you'd like to compare (online, fixed and green).